One of the big reasons we decided to move to Arizona is that we’d finally be close enough to drive to Las Vegas.

 Discovery Children’s Museum

 We’ve been to a lot of children’s museums all around the country, and this is one of the best.
 When I was a kid, we had a membership to the original version of this museum, but in the two decades since then, they’ve moved locations and really stepped up their game.
 My girls can stay happily here for HOURS.
 And at the end, the employees march through the whole place (all three floors) passing out instruments and everyone participates in a parade out the doors.
+It’s definitely top of our list of things to do in Las Vegas with kids in tow.

 The Bellagio Conservatory